junhwanlee2316/CMPSC-165A-ARTIFICIAL-INTELLIGENCE/README.md

 # UCSB CMPSC 165A Artificial Intelligence

 ## Overview
 This repository contains the projects completed for UCSB's CMPSC 165A course on Artificial Intelligence.
+The skeleton code for the projects was provided by UC Berkeley(https://inst.eecs.berkeley.edu/~cs188/sp22/projects/).

 ### Projects
 1. **Classifier Agent**